Dipoles and streams in two-dimensional turbulence

 \section{Drift of a vortex patch.}

 \la{sec:vpatch}

 While point vortices are advected by the flow velocity, vortices with a wider support drift with respect to it.
 In the particular case of small patches of uniform vorticity, the drift velocity can be computed as a series expansion of the vortex radius.
-The following results are cited from \cite{jimenez88}.
+The following equations of motion are drawn from \cite{jimenez88}.